eugenia1984/english/glossary.md

 - **I guess**: is a phrase used when someone is not completely sure but wants to make an assumption or express an opinion.

-**Identity** refers to who a person is, including their name, date of birth, and other personal information.
+**identity**: refers to who a person is, including their name, date of birth, and other personal information.
 For example: ``Protecting your identity online is important`` means keeping your personal information safe on the internet.

 - **IDEs**: stands for Integrated Development Environments.
 These are software tools used by developers to write, test, and debug code.
 Examples of popular IDEs include Visual Studio Code, IntelliJ IDEA, and Eclipse.